MetaDocencia/SitioWeb/content/en/post/fireside-chat-how-tos.md

 - Immediate actions: **While Latin Americans and Africans must keep and increase efforts to continue sharing knowledge generated in our regions with the rest of the world, the whole international community should also use and cite the high-quality resources generated in the Latin American and African regions.**
 - **Encourage current and former trainees** to share their knowledge in these regions through workshops and participate in translation efforts to make some of these resources more accessible to underrepresented communities.
 Find the key players that can build and maintain the community by doing the work; support them through resources and guidance.
-- In the longer-term, it is mandatory to **fund training and open science projects in Latin America and Africa**, particularly when led by local leadership or jointly led with researchers/developers of other regions.
-Liaison with local and international government stakeholders to promote funding for open science endeavors in these regions (and globally).
+- In the longer-term, it is mandatory to **fund training and open science projects in Latin America and Africa**, particularly when led by local leadership or jointly led with researchers and developers of other regions.
+We also have to liaise with the local and international government sectors to promote funding for open science endeavors in these regions (and globally).
 - **Raise awareness** on the importance of having open access resources in these regions (e.g., epidemiological surveillance, capacity building, science diplomacy, etc).

 ## **Fernán Federici - Pontificia Universidad Católica de Chile + [iBio Millenium Institute](https://www.ibio.cl/en/)**